 The sauce recipe I used is from Nagi – Recipe Tin Eats!
-It’s pretty easy to make and it taste delicious.
-Since the recipe makes 1 ½ cup of sauce you can save the rest in the refrigerator and have it ready to use when need it in other stir fries.
+It’s pretty easy to make and it tastes delicious.
+Since the recipe makes 1 ½ cup of sauce you can save the rest in the refrigerator and have it ready to use when need it in other stir-fry.

 - 16 ounces Lo Mein egg noodles (see notes)

 - 8 oz boneless skinless chicken breast, cut into thin strips

 - 1 teaspoon fresh ginger, minced

 - 1 1/2 cup matchstick carrots (pre-cut from store)

 - 1 cup snow peas

 - Cook the noodles according to package directions (be sure not to over-cook).
 Drain and set aside.

 - While noodles are cooking, prepare the sauce: In a small bowl whisk all the sauce ingredients together.
 Set aside.

 - Add 2 tablespoons of sauce to the chicken.
 Set aside.